yosuke/OpenHRIVoice/doc/srgstojulius.rst

 Examples:

-- Generate Julius grammar fron the W3C-SRGS grammar.
+- Generate Julius grammar from the W3C-SRGS grammar.

   ::